-I’ve divided the children’s book list into categories by ages: board books for babies and toddlers, picture books for preschool age up to upper elementary, and activity books for elementary and up.
+I’ve divided the Valentine’s Day children’s book list into categories by age: board books for babies and toddlers, picture books for preschool age up to upper elementary, and activity books for elementary and up.

 Best Kids’ Valentine’s Day Books

 Counting Kisses: A Kiss & Read Book by Karen Katz

 If you don’t already have a Karen Katz book, run to buy several including this kids’ Valentines’ choice — they’re interactive, fun, and addictive.
 Counting Kisses will have you kissing your child throughout the entire book.
 “10 little kisses on teeny tiny toes.”
 A great bedtime book for all year-round.